 We will often perform graded in-class activities.
 If you are not present in class when there is an activity, you will not receive credit for it.
-However, I will excuse missed activities as long as you email me before class begins to let me know that you need to miss class.
+However, I will excuse missed activities if you email me before class begins to let me know that you need to miss class.
 I excuse absences due to illness, emergency, and university-recognized activities (e.g., sports, religious observance, etc.).
-If you email me after class begins, your excuse is late.
-I grade excused class work in accordance with the lateness policy (e.g., and email on Friday at 12:46 PM is 1 minute late and therefore receives a -2% penalty; see lateness policy below for specific details).
+I do not require documentation to excuse an absence.
+If you email me after class begins, you may still earn an excused absence, but I will apply a lateness penalty (-25% penalty after class begins then -2% for each additional hour that passes).